 The Florida bald eagle population and eagle nests have been protected through science-based land management, regulation, public education and law enforcement.
 Following the ban of the pesticide Dichloro-Diphenyl-Trichloroethane (DDT) in 1972, Florida's eagle population increased more than 300 percent over 24 years (or three generations of bald eagles).

 To determine if a nest has been documented by the FWC, visit the FWC Historical Bald Eagle Nesting Areas map where you can search the nesting database.
 Report a new or previously undocumented bald eagle nest location to the Audubon EagleWatch Program.
 To learn more about the EagleWatch Program, visit their website.

 The USFWS has developed guidelines for use of cameras at eagle nests.
 These guidelines should be followed to avoid disturbing nesting eagles, and cameras should not be installed at nests without first obtaining permission from the landowner.
 UAVs, or drones, should not be flown within 1,000 feet of a bald eagle nest during the nesting season in order to avoid injury to eagles or disturbance to nesting pairs.

 The recommended buffer distance from an eagle nest is 660 feet.
-Before starting any project that has the potential to impact a bald eagle nest (e.g. land clearing, construction, timber harvest, etc.), you may check the FWC online eagle nest database for documented eagle nests in the area.
+Before starting any project that has the potential to impact a bald eagle nest (e.g. land clearing, construction, timber harvest, etc.), you may check the FWC Historical Bald Eagle Nesting Areas map for documented eagle nests in the area.
 The database is not comprehensive, and does not take the place of an on–the-ground survey, but it is an excellent place to start.
-The USFWS Southeast Region website also features a technical assistance page, a list of activity types that may disturb nesting bald eagles and links to federal permitting contacts.
+The USFWS Bald and Golden Eagle Management Page has additional guidance and links to federal permitting contacts.